William-Schutte/William-Schutte/README.md

 ## Hello, I'm Will! 👋

 I am a fullstack developer, former chemical engineer, and life-long learner.
-I am currently in a Fullstack Software engineer for an amazing startup in Atlanta.
+I am currently a Software Engineer for an amazing startup in the Bay Area.

 My expertise is in:
 React, TypeScript, JavaScript, Python, and Django with familiarity in Node, Postgress, Express, and Mongo.